Answered By: Priscilla Coulter Last Updated: Jun 13, 2023 Views: 318

 Also consider looking for field guides by geographic region -- these are likely to include brief species accounts with basic life history information.
 For example, if you're looking for a species of bird that's found in Virginia, try searching for: birds AND Virginia or birds AND eastern United States.

 Articles are usually written on narrower topics than books, so it's much easier to find articles written about individual species.
-You'll find the most relevant article databases on the Natural Sciences research guide.
+You'll find the most relevant article databases on the biology subject page.

 Use keywords that will target the kinds of information that you need (Papilionidae AND foraging, Papilio AND morphology).